Healthy Living

 Can you do anything about your adult child’s drinking?

-If you have concerns about your child’s drinking – whether it’s unhealthy drinking or something more serious – the best thing you can do is have an open and honest conversation about your concerns.
+If you have concerns about your child’s drinking – whether it’s unhealthy drinking or alcohol dependence – the best thing you can do is have an open and honest conversation about your concerns.
 It’s not always easy, but there are some things you can do to make the conversation easier.
 The Alcohol and Drug Foundation suggests:

 • Get the tone right: Try to make it a conversation, rather than a lecture, and avoid sounding like you’re accusing them.
 Stay calm and keep it respectful.